fn4bp69rfz-cpu/JohnDimiTool/README.md

 ## Driver support boundary

-Driver packaging can reliably export already-installed Plug and Play drivers.
-BIOS and firmware updates are vendor-specific and are only automated through supported manufacturer utilities.
+Windows Update driver packages can be discovered/downloaded/installed directly.
+BIOS and firmware updates are vendor-specific and are automated only through supported manufacturer utilities.
 The app intentionally does not force silent BIOS flashing because that can brick hardware if prerequisites such as AC power, BitLocker suspension, model matching, or reboot handling are wrong.